Van Vlaenderen · The Name

 A third, smaller cluster appears near Brussels by 1600.
 Wambeek, in Flemish Brabant, emerges with 39 individuals and is consistent with a founding event in the mid-to-late sixteenth century with a geographic connection to Brabant.

 A Zeeland cluster becomes visible by 1700.
 The 1700 heat map shows a concentration in Zeeuws-Vlaanderen/coastal Zeeland.
 This is geographically consistent with Lodewijc van Vlaenderen's burial at Oostburg (before 1482).
-However, a systematic sweep of over 3,000 individual mentions in Gysseling's onomastic index of the Vier Ambachten records (roughly 1240–1500, covering every scabinus, scoutate, and maenre record from the Sint-Baafsabdij, Sint-Pietersabdij, and related Zeeuws-Vlaanderen fonds) yielded zero Bucket 4 hits for the surname.
+However, a complete sweep of Gysseling and Debrabandere's index of personal names in the Vier Ambachten (KCTD 71, 1999) — roughly 3,000 attestations behind some 1,000 individuals, overwhelmingly the schepenen and schouten of the 14th and 15th centuries — yielded zero Bucket 4 hits for the surname.
 Van Vlaenderen does not appear as a hereditary surname bearer in the region's medieval record.
 This rules out an indigenous Zeeuws-Vlaanderen formation and confirms the surname arrives into Bassevelde/Assenede from elsewhere — most likely the Ghent hinterland, consistent with the 1568 Franciscus attestation.

 The Progenitor Candidates

 The following tables set out the documented individuals who carried the Van Vlaenderen surname before the distributional clusters are established, together with their descendants in the surname-carrying line.
 All documentary evidence derives from a direct reading of Olivarius Vredius (Genealogia Comitum Flandriae, Pars Secunda, Tabula XVI, fol.
-275–288, Bruges 1642–43) [²] and the Foundation for Medieval Genealogy MedLands: Flanders, Hainaut (v5.0, January 2025). [³]
+275–288, Bruges 1642–43). [²]

 Tier 1 — Natural sons of Louis II de Male